All of us in leadership are all called to support those around us.

 Here's a quick guide to providing REAL support.
 I've honed this approach with professional contacts, friends and family while engaging in addiction recovery groups, consulting and other leadership roles.
 It works.
 It's important.
 And it's all yours.

-Ask them how they can improve, don’t tell them what to do.
+Ask them how they can change, don’t tell them what to do.

 And Let go.
 Don't try to control them, and don’t let your self worth be determined by their actions.